Active packaging: Metal chelation

 Trace transition metals in foods, especially iron, can induce oxidative degradation of many food components, especially lipids, and cause quality changes of the products.
 Metal-chelating active packaging materials are made by immobilizing metal-chelating active compounds onto traditional active packaging material.
 The surface immobilized metal-chelating compounds can scavenge the transition metals from the product and enhance the oxidative stability of the product.
 The metal-chelating active packaging technology is also antioxidant active packaging that will extend the shelf-life of consumer products by controlling the oxidation.
 The metal-chelating active packaging technology is known to be able to remove synthetic food preservatives (e.g. EDTA) from the food product.
 This technology can be used to address the increasing consumer demand for additive free and 'clean' label food products.

 Oxygen control

 Oxygen scavengers or oxygen absorbers help remove oxygen from a closed package.
-Some are small packets or sachets containing powdered iron: as the iron rusts, oxygen is removed from the surrounding atmosphere.
+Oxygen causes acceleration of product degradation and oxidation of e.g. vitamins and fats by stimulating microbial activity.
+As a result, poor taste, bad odor, discoloration and nutrient degradation may be the consequences.
+Examples of an oxygen scavengers are small packets or sachets containing powdered iron: as the iron rusts, oxygen is removed from the surrounding atmosphere.
+Other metals, such as platinum or palladium can also be used.
+Organic oxygen scavengers can also be applied, such as tocopherols, unsaturated hydrocarbons, ascorbic acid, and oxygen scavengers based on enzymes or microorganisms.
 Newer systems are on cards or can be built into package films or molded structures.
 In addition, the physical characteristics of the packaging itself (oxygen transmission rate - OTR) can dictate how effective an oxygen absorber can be, and how long it will stay effective.
 Packaging with a low OTR will let less oxygen in the closed package through the polymer barrier itself.